Floquet-induced localization in long-range many-body systems: Introduction

-Periodically driving many-body interacting systems, known as Floquet dynamics, is a well-known mechanism for thermalizing the system~\cite{Heating1,Heating2}, a phenomenon opposite to MBL.
+Periodically driving many-body interacting systems, known as Floquet dynamics, is a well-known thermalizing mechanism~\cite{Heating1,Heating2}, a phenomenon opposite to MBL.
 The fate of MBL systems under different Floquet dynamics have been studied in both theory~\cite{MBLuFlo1,MBLuFlo2,MBLuFlo3,MBLuFlo4,MBLuFlo5,MBLuFlo6, MBLuFlo7,MBLuFlo8} and experiments~\cite{coldatoms4}.
-The results show that the MBL does not survive the Floquet dynamics unless the energy cannot be absorbed by the system due to either high frequency or large amplitude of the driving field~\cite{MBLuFlo2,coldatoms4}.
-In a remarkably different approach, in Refs.~\cite{FloMBL1,FloMBL2,FloMBL3} the Floquet dynamics is designed to suppress the tunneling of the particles in a weakly disordered system to enhance the relative strength of disorder and interaction for generating an MBL phase.
-One may wonder whether it is possible to induce MBL through temporal random rotations without introducing static disorder in the Hamiltonian of the system.
+The results show that the MBL does not survive the Floquet dynamics unless the energy cannot be absorbed by the system due to either high frequency or large amplitude of the driving field~\cite{MBLuFlo2,coldatoms4,RefB1,RefB2}.
+Alternatively, in Refs.~\cite{FloMBL1,FloMBL2,FloMBL3} the Floquet dynamics is designed to suppress the tunneling of the particles in a weakly disordered system to enhance the relative strength of disorder and interaction for generating an MBL phase.
+One may wonder whether it is possible to localize the evolution of a disorder-free Hamiltonian through the sequential action of local random rotations at regular time intervals.
+This can effectively induce spatio-temporal disorder which may localize the system.
 Apart from being fundamentally interesting, this has practical advantages too.
-In fact, inducing static disorder may result in leakage from the valid Hilbert space in superconducting quantum simulators or heating in ion-trap systems.
-These issues make experiments very challenging in the deep MBL phase~\cite{Netosuperconducting}.
+In fact, inducing static disorder may result in leakage from the valid Hilbert space in superconducting quantum simulators or heating in ion-trap systems which make the simulation of deep MBL phase very challenging~\cite{Netosuperconducting}.
+Our mechanism does not suffer from this issue and thus is easier to be implemented on such quantum simulators. \\

-In this letter, inspired by Quantum Approximate Optimization Algorithm (QAOA), we introduce a Floquet mechanism that can generate an MBL phase for a disorder-free Hamiltonian.
-We fully determine the phase diagram of the system and show that our mechanism can induce MBL in certain long-range systems which cannot be localized by disordered Hamiltonians.
-This observation gets more support through monitoring the dynamical evolution of imbalance.
-Remarkably, through extensive long-time numerical simulations, we show that in long-range MBL systems the entanglement entropy does not grow algebraically, as conjectured previously, and follows $(\log t)^\gamma$ behavior.
-This can smoothly recover the logarithmic growth in the short-range interaction limit.
+In this work, we introduce a Floquet mechanism that through generating spatio-temporal disorder can localize a disorder-free Hamiltonian.
+Using this localization mechanism, we fully determine the phase diagram of two different models, namely systems with uniform and non-uniform long-range couplings.
+We show that our mechanism can induce MBL in certain long-range systems which cannot be localized by conventional static disordered Hamiltonians.
+Furthermore, through extensive long-time numerical simulations, we provide more support for our observation based on statistics of eigenstates.